wan88888/pytest-uiautomator2-test/README.md

 ## Troubleshooting

 - Ensure ADB can detect your devices using `adb devices`
-- Make sure the SauceLabs Sample App is installed on your devices
+- Make sure the Swag Labs Sample App is installed on your devices
 - Check device serial numbers in `config/devices.yaml` match the output of `adb devices`
 - Verify the application package and activity names are correct
+- If test durations show as 0.00 in reports, ensure you're using pytest-json-report